gedw99/x-upspin/README.md

 This is quick start playground for quick prototyping of https://github.com/upspin.

-It can also be used to bootstrap Upsin itself.
+It can also be used to bootstrap Upspin itself.

 We assume you have make installed.